PennyLaneAI/catalyst/README.md

 pip install pennylane-catalyst
 ```

-Pre-built packages for Windows are not yet available, and comptability with those
+Pre-built packages for Windows are not yet available, and comptability with Windows
-platforms is untested and cannot be guaranteed.
+is untested and cannot be guaranteed.
 If you are using one of these platforms, please
 try out our Docker and Dev Container images described in the [documentation](https://docs.pennylane.ai/projects/catalyst/en/latest/dev/installation.html#dev-containers)
 or click this button: